-In general, states must maintain an All Family participation rate of 50 percent (45 CFR 261.31) and a Two-Parent participation rate of 90 percent (45 CFR 261.32) to meet WPR requirements.
+In general, states must maintain an All Family work participation rate (WPR) of 50 percent (45 CFR 261.31) and a Two-Parent WPR of 90 percent (45 CFR 261.32) to meet WPR requirements.
 However, the actual WPR targets that the state must meet vary based upon multiple factors.

-The caseload reduction credit detailed in 45 CFR 261.40 through 261.44 allows states to deduct one percentage point from the required All Family and Two-Parent participation rate requirement for each percentage point the TANF caseload from the prior Federal Fiscal Year (FY) decreased from the caseload in FY 2005.
+The caseload reduction credit detailed in 45 CFR 261.40 through 261.44 allows states to deduct one percentage point for each percentage point the TANF caseload decreased when compared to the caseload in FY 2005.
 States may not include caseload reductions associated with changes in federal law or changes the state made to its eligibility criteria compared to the criteria used in 2005.

-45 CFR 261.43 also permits states to take a virtual caseload reduction credit if they are investing state and third-party MOE in excess of the requirement.
-The minimum requirement is specified as 80% of the amount the state spent on assistance 1994.
-That amount is \$273,125,888, and remains constant in annual calculations.
-Should the State meet its WPR target the year prior, the requirement is reduced to 75% of the 1994 amount.
+45 CFR 261.43 also permits states to take a virtual caseload reduction credit if they are investing state and third-party MOE in excess of the minimum requirement.
+The number of cases that were funded by the excess MOE are deducted from the actual caseload, thereby enhancing the amount of the decline.

+The minimum MOE requirement is specified as 80% of the amount the state spent on assistance in 1994.
+That amount is \$273,125,888 and remains constant in annual calculations.
+Should the State meet its WPR target the year prior, the requirement is reduced to 75% of the 1994 expenditure.
 However, the State will not be officially notified by ACF as to having met the WPR prior to the annual calculation being prepared.
 Therefore, the 80% figure is always referenced.